Word of the year: Oxford

-Oxford University Press, which publishes the Oxford English Dictionary and many other dictionaries, announces an Oxford Dictionaries UK Word of the Year and an Oxford Dictionaries US Word of the Year; sometimes these are the same word.
-The Word of the Year need not have been coined within the past twelve months but it does need to have become prominent or notable during that time.
-There is no guarantee that the Word of the Year will be included in any Oxford dictionary.
+Oxford University Press, which publishes the Oxford English Dictionary and many other dictionaries, announces an Oxford Dictionaries UK Word of the Year and an Oxford Dictionaries US Word of the Year; sometimes these are the same word and simply dubbed Word of the Year.
+The word need not have been coined within the year or twelve months but it does need to have become prominent or notable during that time.
+There is no guarantee that the Word of the Year will be included in any Oxford dictionary if it's not present.
 The Oxford Dictionaries Words of the Year are selected by editorial staff from each of the Oxford dictionaries.
 The selection team is made up of lexicographers and consultants to the dictionary team, and editorial, marketing, and publicity staff.